Velocidex/velociraptor-docs/dev/image-guidelines.md

 ## Fonts

-The standard Excalidraw version uses a default font named Virgil which is too scrawly and therefore a bit hard to read (as discussed [here](https://github.com/excalidraw/excalidraw/issues/2945)) and not serious enough for our purpose.
+The official Excalidraw version uses a default font named "Virgil" (or "Excalifont") which is too scrawly and therefore a bit hard to read (as discussed [here](https://github.com/excalidraw/excalidraw/issues/2945)) and not serious enough for our purpose.

-The default fonts are not able to be changed without editing the application's source, and the Excalidraw developers have stated disinterest in make custom fonts possible.
+The default fonts are not able to be changed without editing the application's source, and the Excalidraw developers have made no firm commitment to making custom fonts possible even though this is a highly requested feature.
-Fortunately there exists a reasonably well-maintained fork which allows adding custom fonts:
+Fortunately there exists a reasonably well-maintained fork which allow does adding custom fonts:

 - https://github.com/hulkbig/excalidraw-zh